Transportr is developed entirely by volunteers who like what they are doing. Contributions should be fun. They are both encouraged and appreciated.

 Pull requests to this library are only accepted if they meet the highest quality standards.
 For this reason, some people have started a staging repository for public transport enabler.
 If your pull request does not get merged quickly, you can ask for it to be included in the staging repository.
 Once it landed there, it can already be used in Transportr.

 After your pull request has been accepted, you can move on to adding the last final bit to Transportr.
-Here’s two (outdated) examples: Ontario and South-West of France.
+Here’s one example: Hungary.
 Once this pull request has been accepted as well, your area will be included in the next Transportr release.

 In case your public transport agency is not working with Google and does not have GTFS data available for others to use, you can still check whether their system is based on HAFAS, EFA or TSI.
 Support for these systems is already in the public transport enabler, so it is probably easy to add your area.